Ammonium nitrate stored in a warehouse linked to catastrophic Beirut explosion

 Australian Prime Minister Scott Morrison said at least one Australian was killed in the blast and the Australian Embassy building has been “significantly compromised.”

-One Japanese national suffered a minor injury, according to Japanese Chief Cabinet Secretary Yoshihide Suga.
+Among the injured are a Chinese citizen, a Japanese national and an Indonesian, according to their respective governments.
 South Korea’s foreign ministry said its embassy in Beirut sustained minor damage but had not received any reports of South Korean victims.

 Comments